flavoi/diventi/README.md

 The next generation of fantastic adventures.

 ## Resources
-The content is inspired on the lazy dungeon master tecniques by [Sly Flourish](http://slyflourish.com).
-This web application uses the [Semantic versioning](http://semver.org) guidelines.
+This web application is inspired on the lazy dungeon master techniques by [Sly Flourish](http://slyflourish.com) and uses the [Semantic versioning](http://semver.org) guidelines.